 Blanchard's Cricket Frog

 Blanchard’s cricket frogs are among the smallest frogs in Oklahoma.
-They are grayish brown with a small dark gray triangle between the eyes.
-They may have a green, dark red, or gray stripe down the middle of the back.
-They have dark longitudinal stripes on the back of the thigh and extensive webbing on the foot.
+They are often grayish brown with a small dark gray triangle between the eyes.
+Individuals may have a green, dark red, or gray stripe down the middle of the back.
+These frogs also have dark longitudinal stripes on the back of the thigh and extensive webbing on the foot.
 Tadpoles are light brown to brown.
 The tail has dark brown saddles dorsally, and the fins are transparent with some darker flecking.
 The spiracular tube is long and is not attached to the body.
 Tail color varies depending on habitat.
 In temporary ponds with insect predators, especially dragonfly larvae, the end of the tail is black.
 The black spot deflects the attack of the dragonfly to the tail, avoiding damage to the tadpole’s body.
 In lakes or large ponds with fish, tails of the tadpoles do not have a black spot.
 Fish engulf their prey whole, so tadpoles avoid fish predation by being cryptic.
 Tadpoles require about two months to transform into froglets.
 The calls of Blanchard’s cricket frogs are commonly heard during both night and day throughout the summer months.
 The call sounds like rubbing two marbles together.

 Blanchard’s cricket frogs are among the most abundant frogs in Oklahoma.
 They occur in many different habitats, including small temporary ponds, large permanent ponds, swamps, streams and creeks, and lake edges.

-They are primarily summer breeders, although the first calls can be heard in April.
+These frogs are primarily summer breeders, although the first calls can be heard in April.
 Eggs are laid singly scattered about in aquatic vegetation.
 Blanchard’s cricket frogs frequent the damp shorelines of their habitats.
 If frightened, they may dive into the water and burrow into the mud, or, if the habitat has a grassy or weedy edge, they may jump into the vegetation to hide.
 They are capable of long jumps, and they jump in a zig-zag pattern to foil would-be predators.
 Although Blanchard’s cricket frogs become inactive in winter, they can be seen abroad on warm days as early as late January or February.

 Blanchard’s cricket frogs are about 0.5 to 1.5 inches in length.
 By late July or August, tadpoles begin to metamorphose into juvenile frogs.